 - As variations of those concepts

 Make sure you understand how the billing works for the components in your system so that you can accurately gauge your costs.
 Each product provides detailed pricing information in its documentation.
-Many products provide a Free Tier where any consumption below a certain threshold does not incur any charges.
-To consume resources beyond what is offered by the Free Tier, you must enable billing.
+Many products provide a Free Tier where the cost of any consumption below a certain threshold is credited to your billing account so you do not incur charges.
+Resources consumed beyond what is offered by the Free Tier are charged to your billing account.

 For more details about Google Cloud pricing philosophies, innovations, and discounts, see the Pricing page.